Stretching and Flexibility

 Flexibility increases athletic performance and decreases the risk of injury.
 Formerly, most athletes statically stretched before training or competition.
 It is now believed that this time-honored practice may do more harm than good.
 If you want to perform static stretching it should be done after a workout or at least 2 hours before training or competition.
 It is best to perform dynamic stretching in preparation for activity.

-Yoga is also a great way to increase flexibility, balance, and general body awareness.
-Here are some useful links:
+Yoga is a good way to increase flexibility, balance, and general body awareness.
+Here are some links for more yoga info: